Johnmelo/Johnmelo.github.io/_posts/2018-03-02-Software-Security-01.md

 Here are some key points that should be part of your ways of developing, especially if your software works with critical data (but not only that, remember that even if your software is a note application, if it is vulnerable, the systems that it is installed will run a certain risk of being violated through of your software).
 Are they:
 </p>

 1. <b>Understand the main vectors of software security threats</b> (I'll explain in another post).
-Something like buffer overflow, injection, reversing etc, must be known by those who develop, once we know we can have good ideas on how we will design an application more resistant to these threats.
+Something like buffer overflow, injection, reversing etc, must be known by who develop, once we know we can have good ideas about how we will design an application more resistant to these threats.
 2. <b>Develop security requirements.</b> Once you know the main sources of threats and understand security issues relevant to your application domain, security requirements can be lifted, modeled and ready to be serviced!
 3. <b>Invest in the test of your application.</b> Come on, you will see only benefit by developing and running good tests on your application.
-Preze to deliver secure software for your customers, realize that software security goes hand in hand with its quality. (we will have a post driven to Software Test, with more details)
+Give value to deliver secure software for your customers, realize that software security goes hand in hand with its quality. (we will have a post driven to Software Test, with more details)
 4. <b>Think about security throughout the development process of your application</b>.
-I think this point is our recursion, covering the software life cycle.
+I mean that this point is our recursion, covering the software life cycle.

 <p>
 To finish I leave some tips from books that approach infinitely better than I, the core concept of this post.